-Moving to France can be a very exciting time, but before you can start enjoying the wonderful French way of life, you must ensure you comply with your tax obligations in France.
+Moving to France can be an exciting experience, but you must ensure you comply with your tax obligations in France.

 You will also have to inform HM Revenue and Customs of your change of residence and comply with your tax obligations in the UK as you leave the country.